MicrosoftDocs/visualstudio-docs/docs/ide/reference/project-designer-dotnet-csharp.md

 ## Package, General settings

-The properties in this section are used to configure packages, generally corresponding to properties in a NuGet [.nuspec file](/nuget/reference/nuspec).
+The properties in this section are used to configure packages, generally corresponding to properties in a NuGet *.nuspec* file.
+For more information, see [.nuspec file](/nuget/reference/nuspec).

 ## Package, License settings